sfigg/commercialization-public/docset/manufacture/desktop/add-universal-apps-sxs.md

          -  %ALLUSERSPROFILE%\Microsoft\Windows\Start Menu\Programs\

-     You'll add the desktop applications in a later section: [Lab 11: Add desktop applications and .exe-style drivers with siloed provisioning packages (SPPs)](add-desktop-apps-wth-spps-sxs.md).
+     You'll add the desktop applications in a later section: [Lab 12: Add desktop applications and settings with siloed provisioning packages (SPPs)](add-desktop-apps-wth-spps-sxs.md).

 2. Add your LayoutModification.xml file to the Windows image.
 You’ll need to put the file in the following specific location before first boot.
 If the file exists, you should replace the LayoutModification.XML that is already included in the image.